matiesandrevi/RoboticaUVic-LinearRegression/README.md

 This and the next three homework assignments have to be completed using Python.
 Python is a very easy to learn and flexible programming language, with many libraries for the most diverse tasks.
-There are currently two main flavours of Python that are not fully compatible: version 2 (currently 2.7) and version 3 (currently 3.5).
-In this course we will be using version 2.7, as the version of OpenCV shipped with Ubuntu does not support the latter version.

 For the homework in this course, we will use the following libraries, mostly from the SciPy family:
 - [SciPy](http://www.scipy.org/) is a collection of libraries for scientific computing in Python.